YourSwimLog.com

 Harnessing the power of the sun, solar pool heaters collect sun through a collector, pumps water through to warm it up, and then sends it back to the pool.

-Solar pool heaters take longer to warm the pool, and unlike gas or electricity, which heat reliably and consistently, aren’t as efficient in areas that don’t get lots of sun.
+Solar pool heaters take longer to warm the pool, and unlike gas or electricity, which heat reliably and consistently, they aren’t as efficient in areas that don’t get lots of sunshine.

 They vary widely in price, with professional installations costing in the thousands of dollars, while backyard solar pool heaters for smaller above-ground pools can cost as little as $100.